aseprite/aseprite/INSTALL.md

 # Get the source code

-You can get the source code downloading a `Aseprite-v1.x-Source.zip` file from the latest Aseprite release:
+You can get the source code downloading a `Aseprite-v1.x-Source.zip` file from the latest Aseprite release (*in that case please follow the compilation instructions inside the `.zip` file*):

 https://github.com/aseprite/aseprite/releases